Tag: normal

 In the US, today is .
 It is a combination of many traditions, and always comes with a plethora of arguments as to whether Christians should observe it, participate in any type of recognition of it (Truck ‘n’ Treat, Harvest Party, and the like), or stay in a holy huddle.

 In circles, 31 October has some Western Christian specific applications.
-In a few traditions, this (though really beginning at sunset) is the beginning of The Allhallowtide season, which is a time in the church year for first, observation of the Saints (known & unknown, martyred and not) who have gone before us to their Heavenly Reward.
+In a few traditions, this (though really beginning at sunset) is the beginning of The Allhallowtide season, which is a time set aside in the year for first, observation of the Saints (known & unknown, martyred and not) who have gone before us to their Heavenly Reward.
 It concludes with , which is an observation of all Christians who have gone before (and we won’t talk about Saints and saints).

 For those of us of the Protestant traditions (in other words, not Roman Catholic or a myriad of Orthodox), 31 October is also Reformation Day, the general agreement that the Reformation began with Martin Luther starting an argument about the sufficiency of Christ by nailing his proposals (theses) to the gate of churches in the German city of Wittenberg.
 To be clear, the undercurrents of the Reformation were already moving (from an historical viewpoint) in Europe (with martyrs, too).
 Luther’s dramatic postings (though in course with cultural expectations) created a great story.